Edit the Quota Size of the Staging Folder and Conflict and Deleted Folder

 In the details pane, on the Memberships tab, right-click the replicated folder on the member with the quota that you want to edit, and then click Properties .

 On the Staging tab, adjust the staging folder quota and path as necessary.

 On the Advanced tab, adjust the Conflict and Deleted folder quota as necessary.

-Changes to staging folder quotas and Conflict and Deleted folder quotas are not applied immediately.
-The updated quotas must be replicated to all domain controllers, and the member must poll its closest domain controller to obtain the changes.
+Changes are not applied immediately.
+The updates must be replicated to all domain controllers, and the member must poll its closest domain controller to obtain the changes.
 The amount of time this takes depends on AD DS replication latency and the short polling interval (5 minutes) on the member.